Three Dead As Renewed Clashes Hit Lebanon Palestinian Camp

 Five days of clashes that began in late July left 13 people dead and dozens wounded, in the worst outbreak of violence in the camp in years.

-That fighting erupted after the death of an Islamist militant, followed by an ambush that killed five Fatah members including a military leader.
+That fighting erupted after the death of an Islamist militant, followed by an ambush that killed five Fateh members including a military leader.

 “The use of armed groups of schools amounts to gross violations” of international law, Riza said in a statement.